pkLucid/Pokemon-Lucid/lucid_book/src/ai/general.md

 ## Mid turn switch
 * Never switches in Doubles
 * Never switches if player faints mon with 2 ore less hits
+* If AI does no damage 50/50
+* If under Encore 50/50
+* Further conditions if the above apply:
   * If AI has baton pass it will only switch with baton pass
   * If faster and faints player in one hit, +5
   * If faster and faints player in same or less hits, +4
   * If slower and faints player in less hits, + 3
   * If AI faster + 2 (an oversight, will be removed in a later verision. it is the last check so will likely never apply)
-* If AI does no damage 50/50
-* If under Encore 50/50

 ## How the AI sees damage
 The damage the AI sees is always using the 8th roll of the calculator, it will always select moves and switch in using 8th roll.